cocos/cocos-docs/en/animation/use-animation-curve.md

 ## Wrap mode

-You can set different loop modes for animation clips by setting `AnimationClip.wrapMode`.
-The following lists several common wrap modes.
+Different wrap modes can be set for Animation Clips by setting `AnimationClip.wrapMode`.
+The following lists several common wrap modes:

 | `AnimationClip.wrapMode` | Description |
 | :--- | :--- |